RyKaj/Documentation/Agile/Terminology.md

 **Task Board**: An information radiator showing the breakdown of work into technical tasks, and the progress of that work over various stations towards completion.
 See also: Scrum board.

-**TDD**: Test Driven Development.
-The authoring of a test prior to the development of a capability which satisfies the condition.
+**Test Driven Development (TDD) **: The authoring of a test prior to the development of a capability which satisfies the condition.
 The test case can be assumed to fail when first executed.
 If it passes then it suggests either an error in the test, or the prior existence of a satisfactory capability.
 Enough development work is then done in order to ensure that the test passes.
 The code may then be refactored, and the test relied on to make sure that functionality has not been compromised.
 Also known as Red-Green-Refactor.
 See also: refactoring.

 **Team**: A collaborative group of people with a joint sense of purpose, and who are able to demonstrate teamwork.
 As well as a Scrum Master and a Product Owner, a Scrum Team will further contain a Development Team.

+**Team Kanban Meeting**: Held daily, always at the same time, to coordinate the work within the team and facilitate self-organization.
+It is conducted in front of the Kanban Board walking the board from right (the part that is closest to completed work) to left (the part with not started work).
+Team members report the status of each ticket, each work item on the board always focusing on the work, rather than the workload of individual people, iterating across the tickets on the board, not around the group of people attending the meeting.

 **Technical Debt**: The longer-term consequence of poor design decisions.
 Technical debt is often incurred for the sake of expediency.
 A robust Definition of Done is instrumental in keeping technical debt under control.

 **The Three C's**: Card, Conversation and Confirmation.
 The three essential properties of a user story, which may be written on a "card\".
 A user story is not a requirement, but rather a placeholder for one or more "conversations" which are held in order to satisfy the requirement.
 The implementation of the requirement must then be "confirmed", such as by means of validated acceptance criteria or the successful execution of corresponding tests.

+**Testing Coverage Review**: Usually held within the sprint after sprint planning.
+Once the involved squad members (Dev & QA) performed a deep dive into the story and fully understand it.
+Purpose of the meeting:
+    Discuss and agree on test plan and testing coverage Map testing scenarios to testing levels (according to testing pyramid)

+Attendees: QA, developer & Product owner

+**Three Amigos**: Story kick off meeting.
+The purpose of the meeting is to familiarize the team with a story and help develop a common understanding.
+Refers to the primary perspectives to examine an increment of work before, during, and after development.
+Working as a team not individual on these perspective are:
+    Collaborative Requirements (Business): What problem are we trying to solve Ready for Development Consensus (Development): How might we build a solution to resolve the Business problem Acceptance for Definition of Done (Testing): What about this, what could possibly happen

+Three amigos meeting is usually conducted a sprint before the story is expected to be picked up, as part of the discovery phase.
+Meeting should take no longer than 30 min (based on the story).
+If you can't discuss it in 30 min, break it up.

 **Three Questions**: The planning considerations which each member of a Scrum Development Team must elicit during a Daily Scrum: namely, what they did yesterday to help the team meet the Sprint Goal, what they intend to do today to help meet that goal, and any impediments to their doing so.